Psychometric Testing

 • Initial Assessment Forms: You will be provided with an initial assessment (background information) form, which includes an overview of developmental, medical, psychological and academic history.
 Initial parent, teacher and/or self report forms assessing symptoms, strengths and difficulties will be also be sent and must be completed at least 7 days prior to the initial appointment.

-• Clinical Interview: A one hour assessment will be scheduled focused on diagnostic screening, developmental and medical history to determine the most appropriate psychometric testing option.
+• Clinical Interview: An assessment will be scheduled focused on diagnostic screening, developmental and medical history to determine the most appropriate psychometric testing option.
 If the assessment is for a child or adolescent, at least one parent/guardian will be asked to attend this assessment session with the child or young person.
 If the assessment is for giftedness only, no initial assessment session will be required.

 1. Cognitive ability testing - Wechsler Intelligence Scale (WISC-V; 6-17 years old or WAIS-IV; 17+ years old) and/or;